tristanschulze-eu/tristanschulze-eu/src/content/en/compositions/VariationenFuchsop30nr2.md

 ---
-title: Variations on “Fox, you stole the goose” - Opus 30, No. 2 (4')
+title: Variations on “Fox, you stole the goose” - Opus 30, No.2 (4')
 category: Chamber Music
 instrumentation:
   - Violin I, Violin II and Violoncello